Credit: @brittttttttt._ on Instagram

-1. Enjoy a Ski Getaway in New York State (Various Regions)
+1. Hit the Slopes on a Ski Getaway (Various Regions)

-Credit: @brittttttttt._ on Instagram
+Credit: @nycarchitect on Instagram

 Snow-covered mountains loom behind the Olympic Ski Jumping Complex in Lake Placid